roman-milk/roman-milk.github.io/diary-of-secry-slut-TalkMan.md

+===

- ****** Diary of a Secretary/Slut Ch.
-04 ****** bysex4every1© Tuesday morning was pretty slow; although Becky and I were in by 8 o'clock, the guys didn't seem to be in any kind of a hurry.
+Tuesday morning was pretty slow; although Becky and I were in by 8 o'clock, the guys didn't seem to be in any kind of a hurry.
 Donald and Brian showed up around 9h30 while the rest came in well after 10 o'clock.
 They were all pretty beat from the party yesterday, which apparently continued into the wee hours in a few local bars after Maya and I had left.
 To my surprise, there was no action of any kind until 11.15 when Henry came out of his office and walked into the kitchen, getting himself another cup of coffee.
 When he walked back out about half a minute later, he was stroking his cock with his left hand and sipping from his coffee with his right hand; he walked up to our desk and positioned himself between Becky and myself.
 As we hadn't been giving any instructions, we just ignored him and continued our work as he stroked and stroked.
 Minutes later, he suddenly leaned forward and started ejaculating all over my blouse and into my cleavage.
 After he was done, he took another sip from his coffee and waggled his cock around in his hand, catapulting the last few drops of cum all over my desk and just walked back to his office, closing his door behind him.

  About half an hour later, Carter came out of his office and asked: "You ladies free?"